THESES ON HOPE

 In Cruising Utopia, Muñoz orbits around a critical reading of Marxist philosopher Ernst Bloch’s expansive treatise The Principle of Hope (1938–47), which established concrete utopias as a productive figure of thought.
 Connected with historically situated struggles, such utopias provide the stage on which to perform a future so as to deal with a devastating present.
 While expanding the Blochian concept of art’s anticipatory potential to illuminate the not-yet-conscious, Muñoz reintroduces hope as both a critical affect and methodology with which to tackle a climate of political pessimism.
 He persistently emphasizes the role the aesthetic (and particularly the queer aesthetic) can play, as it dreams of roadmaps for a forward-dawning futurity as a viscerally felt necessity to cope with the bleakness of the everyday.
 In this light, the scholar’s feeling utopia is a future-oriented practice and ethics, one which counters a regressive present by insisting on the possibility of another world.

-More than a decade after the publication of Cruising Utopia, and amidst another devastating present, the series starts from several questions: How do we rethink and re-enact the political and social dimensions of hope?
+More than a decade after the publication of Cruising Utopia, and amidst another devastating present, the series started from several questions: How do we rethink and re-enact the political and social dimensions of hope?
 How do we articulate and show hope?
 How do we once again set the stage to perform hope?

-Conceptually and poetically, the programme is indebted to theorist Hypatia Vourloumis’s Ten Theses on Touch, or, Writing Touch (2015) – which she, in turn, dedicated to Muñoz.
+Conceptually and poetically, the programme was indebted to theorist Hypatia Vourloumis’s Ten Theses on Touch, or, Writing Touch (2015) – which she, in turn, dedicated to Muñoz.
 Vourloumis employs theses in their musical and haptic sense, as a “conducted downward stroke […] a compositional makeup of material, affective, spatial, temporal, contingent impingements and multiplicities” that reverberate in series (1).
 Separate – but even louder in nearness and togetherness as a result – they welcome practices and languages from different times, spaces, aesthetics and ethics.

-• 1 Hypatia Vourloumis, “Ten Theses on Touch, or, Writing Touch,” Women & Performance: a journal of feminist theory, accessed July 3, 2022
+1 Hypatia Vourloumis, “Ten Theses on Touch, or, Writing Touch,” Women & Performance: a journal of feminist theory, accessed July 3, 2022

-• 2 José Esteban Muñoz, Cruising Utopia: The Then and There of Queer Futurity (New York and London: New York University Press, 2009), 1.
+2 José Esteban Muñoz, Cruising Utopia: The Then and There of Queer Futurity (New York and London: New York University Press, 2009), 1.